May 21, 2018 (Updated: November 16, 2023)

 Conveying a large amount of information based on numbers sounds straightforward enough.
 Talking about numbers in an abstract sense, however, can turn off readers who struggle to comprehend what those numbers really mean.

 When you want to demonstrate how groups of numbers compare to one another, graphs are the perfect fit.
 By converting the number of lines of code from a variety of apps, games, and tech innovations into a bar graph, Information Is Beautiful helps its audience comprehend just how complex some of the best programs to make infographics are.
 For example, a basic smartphone app requires only a fraction of the code that the average space shuttle needs to operate.
 Reading that information in print has a limited impact.
-But seeing the data in a complex data infogrpahic helps readers appreciate the true scale of the information.
+But seeing the info in a complex data infogrpahic helps readers appreciate the true scale of the information.

 Maps aren’t always the most complex forms of data visualization, but they’re great for conveying relationships and revealing trends.
 For instance, maps are a smart way to demonstrate changes over time.
 Show static maps side by side to reveal how environments have changed over decades or centuries, and help readers comprehend areas that have had the most impact.